 Benign paroxysmal positional vertigo (BPPV)

-A cholesteatoma is skin in the wrong place in the middle ear.
-It is not a cancerous growth.
-Cholesteatoma is rare and slow growing.
-If not treated, it can destroy parts of the inner ear needed for hearing and balance.
-Surgery is usually needed to remove most cholesteatomas.
+Rare, slow-growing, benign growth in the middle ear.
+If not treated, can eventually destroy parts of the inner ear needed for hearing and balance.

 Enlarged vestibular aqueduct